chrissobolewski/chrissobolewski.github.io/_posts/2019-07-04-canon-eos-r-decision.md

 In the end, all those cameras are good, all perfectly capable of producing high quality images.
 So it’s ultimately about what camera you're drawn to.
 And I felt the most pull from EOS R.

 Now, I need to create more opportunities to use it.
-I hope to follow up here on whether this was ultimately good or bad purchase decision for me.
+After all, I don't have [my favorite excuse anymore](https://quickcoffee.net/The-Lust-for-a-New-Device-as-an-Excuse-for-Not-Being-Creative.html).